 Author Questionnaire

 1. Microscopy: Does your protocol require the use of a dissecting or stereomicroscope for performing a complex dissection, microinjection technique, or something similar?
+NO

 2. Software: Does the part of your protocol being filmed include step-by-step descriptions of software usage?
+YES

 If Yes, we will need you to record using screen recording software.